PatrickCallaghan/datastax-vehicle-demo/README.md

 1. Allows the user to track a vehicles movements per day.

-2. Find all vehicles per tile.
+2. Finds all vehicles per tile.
 Tiles have 2 sizes.
 Tile1 is large, Tile2 is small.

-3. Find all vehicles within a given radius of any vehicle
+3. Finds all vehicles within a given radius of any vehicle

+The application must connect to a DSE cluster with Search enabled and on which the JTS library has been added.
+To do so, do the following steps on each node running Search:

+1. Stop DSE.

+2. Download the jar from https://mvnrepository.com/artifact/com.vividsolutions/jts-core/1.14.0

+3. Drop it in the directory dse/resources/solr/lib dir

+4. Restart DSE.

-To specify contact points use the contactPoints command line parameter e.g. '-DcontactPoints=192.168.25.100,192.168.25.101' The contact points can take mulitple points in the IP,IP,IP (no spaces).
+To specify contact geoPoints use the contactPoints command line parameter e.g. '-DcontactPoints=192.168.25.100,192.168.25.101'
+The contact geoPoints can take multiple geoPoints in the IP,IP,IP (no spaces).

-To create the schema, run the following
+To create the schema (including search indexes), run the following

 	mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.SchemaSetup" -DcontactPoints=localhost

-To create the solr core, run

-	dsetool create_core datastax.current_location reindex=true schema=src/main/resources/solr/geo.xml solrconfig=src/main/resources/solr/solrconfig.xml

-If you want to also query on where vehicles where at a certain time.

-	dsetool create_core datastax.vehicle reindex=true schema=src/main/resources/solr/geo_vehicle.xml solrconfig=src/main/resources/solr/solrconfig.xml

 To continuously update the locations of the vehicles run